OMAS-IIIF/oldaplib/docs/index.md

   This graph-based model enables flexible and distributed data representation.
 That is, predicates that connect two nodes form the edges of the graph, wheras the nodes are formed by the resources.

 There are several serialization formats for RDF-based data, e.g. XML, turtle, trig.
-With the OMASLIB documentation, we will use the _trig_ format.
+With the oldaplib documentation, we will use the _trig_ format.
 This format allows to define prefixes to build IRI's in a systematic way.
 A base IRI is defined which is extended for the different uses.
 E.g. lets look at the statment that the name of a resource is Barak Obama.
 Written out fully, the statement would look like: